Rstraney/IDS-6145-Final-Project/README.md

 ## Research Methods

 ### Methods used in Similar Studies
 There have been numerous publications involving research to estimate visitors at theme parks and evaluate guest traffic flow.
 The purpose behind much of this research falls into one of two categories: 1. ) Assessment of how wait times impact park visitor experience and 2.)
-Analysis of emergency or disaster management realtive to congestion in the park.
+Analysis of emergency or disaster management relative to congestion in the park.
 For example, Reza H. Ahmadi focused on the Six Flags Magic Mountain theme park to address questions of daily operations such as managing traffic flow in the park and suggesting routing tours for guests (Ahmadi, 1997).
 Data used in his analysis included primary data from a visitor questionnaire and direct measures provided by the park which included park attendance and queue lengths at rides.
 More recent research by Shih-Fen Cheng, et al. in 2013 and Liou Chu, et al. in 2014 also considered guest satisfaction .
 Whereas  Shih-Fen Cheng and his team developed and constructed a very large agent-based model, Liou Chu approached their work by designing a Theme Park Queuing System using discrete-event simulation (Cheng, 2013; Chu, 2014).
 A publication by Gurkan Solmaz and Damla Turgut, on the other hand, is a good example of how simulating theme park attendee traffic can address issues of safety.
 Their study focused on the foot traffic patterns of guests in theme parks to evaluate mobility in the event of a disaster.
 The researchers used information collected from mobile devices carried by 11 volunteers to simulate visitor movement around the park.
 The simulation used in the study was an agent-based model (Solmaz, 2017).

 ### Proposed Methods for our Research